EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 ..  _mapping:
 Mapping
 ~~~~~~~~~~~~~~~~~
 Before loading data into *Deep-LASI*, one needs to consider the experimental requirements.
-In the case that single-color data has been acquired, the data can be directly loaded into the software and single-channel traces can be extracted, as described in :ref:`extraction_doc`.
-In the case, that more than one detection channel has been employed, we need to know where the emission of labeled molecules is detected on the different field-of-views (FOV) of the cameras, i.e., which pixels on one channel correspond to a pixels on the other. (:numref:`mapping_idea`).
+In the case that single-color data has been acquired, the data can be directly loaded into the software, and single-channel traces can be extracted, as described in :ref:`extraction_doc`.
+In the case that more than one detection channel has been employed, we need to know where the emission of labeled molecules is detected on the different field-of-views (FOV) of the cameras, i.e., which pixels on one channel correspond to pixels on the other (:numref:`mapping_idea`).

 .. figure:: ./../figures/documents/Fig_6_Main_GUI_Mapping.png
    :width: 500